kubewarden/kubewarden.io/content/blog/2026/03/kubewarden-1.33-release.md

 kw.k8s.apiVersion('v1').kind('Pod').fieldMask('metadata.name').fieldMask('metadata.namespace').list()
 ```

-## Configuring clusterwide policies to run in the kubewarden namespace
+## Configuring cluster-wide policies to run in the kubewarden namespace

-By default, the Kubewarden admission controller configures *all clustwide
+By default, the Kubewarden admission controller configures *all cluster-wide
 policies* to ignore the namespace in which the controller is running (usually,
 `kubewarden`).